Raheem Sterling shows why Gareth Southgate's faith has never wavered as he inspires England's win over Germany

 Raheem Sterling watched with his head in his hands.

-Six minutes after his opening goal, and with just nine minutes of the tie remaining, his loose pass had allowed Kai Havertz to send Thomas Muller sprinting through on goal.
+Six minutes after his opener, and with just nine minutes of the tie remaining, his loose pass had allowed Kai Havertz to send Thomas Muller sprinting through on goal.
 The equaliser felt like a crushing inevitability.

 But it wasn't.
 In fact, it never came.
 Muller took his shot early as Jordan Pickford rushed out to meet him and it rolled past the post.
 Dread made way for relief.
 The England fans around Wembley roared with delight.
 Five minutes later, their one-goal lead became two.